-In the despicable category, a big bank’s companies take advantage of struggling homeowners who try to hang on to their homes.
+In the despicable category, companies run by big banks like Citi take advantage of struggling homeowners who try to hang on to their homes.
 Now CitiMortgage and CitiFinancial Servicing will pay the price, a whopping $28.8 million in a settlement with the Consumer Financial Protection Bureau (CFPB).

 CFPB Director Richard Cordray said, “Citi’s subsidiaries gave the runaround to borrowers who were already struggling with their mortgage payments and trying to save their homes.
 Consumers were kept in the dark about their options or burdened with excessive paperwork.
 This action will put money back in consumers’ pockets and make sure borrowers can get help they need.”